redbeanlyx/INFO6250_516/README.md

 ** it will show the 11 test cases all pass

+** the later several commits is me changing the readme file because we are worried you can't run our project, our original project already have the POM file

 [PROBLEM DESCRIPTION]

 The knapsack problem or rucksack problem is a problem in combinatorial optimization: Given a set of items, each with a weight and a value, determine the number of each item to include in a collection so that the total weight is less than or equal to a given limit and the total value is as large as possible.
 It derives its name from the problem faced by someone who is constrained by a fixed-size knapsack and must fill it with the most valuable items.